-The Southwest Florida Archaeology and Ethnography Program is interdisciplinary, and makes use of documentary, archaeological, and environmental data in reaching an understanding of cultural practice and changes before, during, and after European contact.
-Research in southwest Florida and surrounding regions addresses and informs issues of specific interest to scholars.
+The South Florida Archaeology and Ethnography Program is interdisciplinary, and makes use of documentary, archaeological, and environmental data in reaching an understanding of cultural practice and changes before, during, and after European contact.
+Research in south Florida and surrounding regions addresses and informs issues of specific interest to scholars.

 These interests include, but are not limited to:

 - The emergence of social and political complexity